nathanjrowe/haiku-generator-js/README.md

 # haiku-generator-js
 A dumb computer tries to make a random haiku.
-Test it yourself <a>HERE</a>.
+Test it yourself <a href="https://nathanjrowe.github.io/haiku-generator-js/">HERE</a>.

 ## Dependencies
 - syllable.js: Used for estimating the syllable count of sentences.